CONNECTING IN YOUR INTERVIEW

-While hard skills may need to be verified, such as a software developer being able to coder efficiently, and while references should always be checked, the interview has other objectives beyond these.
+While hard skills may need to be verified, such as a software developer being able to code efficiently, and while references should always be checked, the interview has other objectives beyond these.

 People spend a lot of time together at work.
 All parties hope for a great cultural fit and personal flow with their colleagues.
 So how to you determine this in a single meeting?
-Some folks connect right out of the shoot.
-If you are shy or otherwise not instantly connecting, either as the interviewee or the interviewer, try some of these ideas on for size:
+Here are some recommendations that might help.

 What about the job excites you and spoke to you?
 Again this can be from either side, in the form or a question or simply offered up in the conversation.
 Ask/tell about the upcoming campaigns or projects that this role entails.

 Ask/tell about the expectations for performance on the job, for example in the first 3 months on the job, and on a yearly basis.
 Setting clear expectations makes to easier to assess and fulfill goals, and introduces the opportunity to discuss accountability.